-The Group has several lease contracts that include extension and termination options.
 The Group applies judgement in evaluating whether it is reasonably certain whether or not to exercise the option to renew or terminate the lease.
 That is, it considers all relevant factors that create an economic incentive for it to exercise either the renewal or termination.
 After the commencement date, the Group reassesses the lease term if there is a significant event or change in circumstances that is within its control and affects its ability to exercise or not to exercise the option to renew or to terminate (e.g., construction of significant leasehold improvements or significant customization to the leased asset).